*. This film is a real curiosity. I don’t think it’s very good, and in some ways it’s very bad, but it is interesting.

 *.
 The ending, however, does manage to redeem it somewhat.
 It’s incredibly bleak, with the military helicopters hovering over the demise of all our heroes and the pleading voices of the children begging for help playing against shots of Weymouth’s smiling esplanade.
 It’s striking to think that in 1962 this is what some imagined the last best hope of humanity might look like (and note that Bernard is not presented to us as a bad man).

 *.
-Then again, have we any reason to be more optimistic today?
+But have we any reason to be more optimistic today?
 The waters are rising at Weymouth and people are still having a good time.